 When streaming, even if you have a Blue Yeti, with the fastest internet, and the best gaming setup, if you are not able to communicate well to your viewers while streaming you will be hindering your channel of any growth.
 Being funny, witty, sarcastic, or even intellectual is a form of commentary, and I like to call it “finding your voice”.
 So what is your voice?
 Ask yourself, are you more of a yell and shout non-stop into the mic person or are you more of a calm spoken streamer who only talks with sophistication.
 Whatever type of “talker” you decide to be you need to make sure you are constantly talking or communicating to your viewers.

 ~BONUS~ Viewer Interaction

-Interacting with your viewers is one of the reasons Beam is so great, it's one of the best selling point to Beam (along with the low latency), if it was not for viewer interaction you might as well watch “Let’s Plays” on YouTube.
+Interacting with your viewers is one of the reasons Mixer is so great, it's one of the best selling point to Beam (along with the low latency), if it was not for viewer interaction you might as well watch “Let’s Plays” on YouTube.
 When viewers come in and say hi, they expect a timely response from the streamer, don't make them wait.
 We as streamers should be asking questions and starting conversations that go beyond the typical What’s everyone doing this evening? or What games have you all been playing?
 Remember, an active chat is more welcoming to newer viewers even if they are just lurking.

 If you get these areas fixed and fine tuned on your stream then you will be miles ahead most streamer.
 Remember you’ll get out of streaming what you put into it.